bartificer/programming-by-stealth/docs/pbs35.md

 ### Text Boxes

 Text boxes are created using the `input` tag with the `type` attribute set to `text`.
-Like with all other inputs, the `label` tag should be use to label text boxes.
-Like we have seen before, the `label` tag can be used in two ways, either it tag can contain both the label text and the `input` tag, or, the `label` and `input` tags can be separate from each other and the label can be associated with the text box by setting the `for` attribute on the `label` tag to the text box’s ID.
+As with all other inputs, the `label` tag should be use to label text boxes.
+And as we have seen before, the `label` tag can be used in two ways: either this tag can contain both the label text and the `input` tag, or the `label` and `input` tags can be separate from each other and the label can be associated with the text box by setting the `for` attribute on the `label` tag to the text box’s ID.

 Below is a very simple form with just a single text box: